-#notdying4wallstreet brought the straw man of social darwinism back into modern discussion.
-This time, the philosophy offers layers of historical criticism to sacrificing the poor on the alter of progress.
+#notdying4wallstreet brought the straw man of Social Darwinism back into the modern discussion.
+This time, the philosophy offers layers of historical criticism to sacrificing the poor on the altar of progress.

 The history of Social Darwinism has its roots in the 1800s American progressive movement — with the philosophy going through several manifestations.
 Initially, social scientists felt that natural selection was a necessary mechanism for social progression.
 During the 1800s, this was used to justify concepts like colonialism and eugenics.

-Outside of academia, the term is used more generally to apply the idea of superior humans dominating those who are weaker and building a society that supports that social structure.
-For example, people who want to cut social programs and welfare and just let the marginalized “die out” may be accused of a social darwinist mindset.
+Outside of academia, people use the term more generally to apply the idea of superior humans dominating those who are weaker and building a society that supports that social structure.
+For example, people who want to cut social programs and welfare and just let the marginalized “die out” may be accused of a Social Darwinist mindset.
 Essentially, it’s being used to critique the pressure to reopen America during the COVID-19 pandemic for the sake of the economy.

 What is Social Darwinism?

 Social Darwinism is a vague term used to describe a cluster of theories related to the biological concepts of natural selection and survival of the fittest — applied to social structures.
 Under this philosophy, strong people should see their wealth and power increase.
 Weak people would see their wealth and power decrease.

 Often, the concepts are used to explain how to succeed in laissez-faire capitalism — based around competition between individuals.
 Historically, it was used to support authoritarianism, eugenics, racism, imperialism, fascism, Nazism, and even extreme nationalism.

 As a social philosophy, Social Darwinism has lost popularity over the past century.
 It carries the baggage of its amoral proponents and disturbing ethical implications.